adboza/adboza/README.md

 - 👋 Hi, I’m Adriana Boza @adboza
-- 👀 I’m interested in sharing my progress as an Analysis and Systems Development Student
 - 🌱 I’m currently learning Ruby on Rails, Java and Responsive Web Development
-- 💞️ I’m looking to collaborate on realy simple projects
 - 📫 How to reach me adboza@gmail.com